-Residents are encouraged to prepare a portable pet disaster supply kit including the following items:
+Residents are encouraged to prepare a portable pet emergency kit in the event that you must evacuate.
+Be sure to have:

 - Medical records